 There is a growing awareness of the importance of connecting flows across the northern Basin, to support habitat, water quality, native fish and other aquatic species in the Barwon-Darling and its tributary systems, including the Macquarie River.
 Subject to antecedent conditions, water availability, and urgency of environmental demands, there may be opportunities to coordinate releases across multiple rivers in the northern Basin to meet broader environmental demands.
-The environmental demands in the Barwon-Darling are described in the Commonwealth Environmental Water Portfolio Management Plan: Barwon-Darling 2018-19.
+The environmental demands in the Barwon-Darling are described in the Commonwealth Environmental Water Portfolio Management Plan: Barwon-Darling 2019-20.

-Murray-Darling Basin Plan environmental watering priorities and the Murray-Darling Basin-wide environmental watering strategy
+Murray-Darling Basin-wide environmental watering strategy and 2019-20 annual priorities

-The Murray-Darling Basin Authority publish the Basin annual environmental watering priorities each year and in 2017-18 also published multi-year priorities.
-Commonwealth environmental water in the Macquarie River Valley will contribute to the following multi-year environmental watering priorities and the 2018-19 Basin annual environmental watering priorities.
+The Murray-Darling Basin Authority publish the Basin annual environmental watering priorities each year and have published multi-year priorities since 2017-18.
+There are no specific 2019-20 Basin annual environmental watering priorities relevant to the Macquarie River Valley, however, the rolling annual priorities are applicable.

-Rolling, multi-year priorities:
+Rolling, multi-year priorities